 Your strategy is one or more plans that you'll use to achieve your vision—it's like a roadmap or outline for getting there.

 For example, to be "the largest retailer of automobiles in the US," you might have to decide whether it's a better strategy for you to buy other retailers, try to grow a single retailer or a combination of both.
 A strategy looks inward at the organization, but it also looks outward at the competition and at the environment and business climate.

-To be "the management consultant of choice for non-profit organizations in the Southwest" your strategy would need to evaluate what other companies offer management consulting services in the Southwest, which of those target non-profits, and which companies could in the future begin to offer competing services.
+To be "the management consultant of choice for nonprofit organizations in the Southwest," your strategy would need to evaluate what other companies offer management consulting services in the Southwest, which of them target nonprofits, and which companies could in the future begin to offer competing services.
 Your strategy also must determine how you will become "the consultant of choice."
 What will you do so that your targeted customers choose you over everyone else?
 Are you going to offer the lowest fees?